 There are many health benefits associated with probiotics.
 One of the important health benefits of Probiotics is Maintaining a Healthy Digestive System.
-Using PPI’s (Proton Pump Inhibitors) and antacids in the long run disturbs healthy bacteria growth and alter natural Ph in the gut.
+Using PPI’s (Proton Pump Inhibitors) and antacids, in the long run, disturbs healthy bacteria growth and alters natural Ph in the gut.

 These medications are generally prescribed to get relief from acidity and indigestion symptoms.
 Treating GERD and Dyspepsia should begin by treating the root cause, not the symptoms.
 Probiotics are small micro-organisms that will help to treat the acidity and indigestion from the root cause.

-This unhealthy Small Intestine Bacterial Overgrowth (SIBO) ferments the carbohydrates in the food and cause unpleasant symptoms like – Gas, Pressure in the abdomen, weakness of the lower esophageal sphincter, and acid reflux.
+This unhealthy Small Intestine Bacterial Overgrowth (SIBO) ferments the carbohydrates in the food and causes unpleasant symptoms like – Gas, Pressure in the abdomen, weakness of the lower esophageal sphincter, and acid reflux.

 Add these beneficial probiotics along with a new modified diet to improve your acidity and indigestion symptoms.